-As more American children get diagnosed with autism each year, parents understandably have questions about autism spectrum disorder and its causes.
-We have answers to some of the most common questions thanks to Dr. Sarah Palmer, a pediatrician with Community Physician Network and a Fellow of the American Academy of Pediatrics.
+As more American children are diagnosed with autism spectrum disorder (ASD) each year, parents often have important questions about what autism is, what causes it and how it affects their child’s future.
+We asked Dr. Sarah Palmer, a pediatrician with Community Physician Network and a Fellow of the American Academy of Pediatrics, to address some of the most common questions parents ask about autism.

 What Causes Autism?

-There’s still a lot we don’t know about autism, but we’re learning more every year.
-Here’s what we currently know about the development of autism spectrum disorder.
+There’s still a lot we don’t know about autism, and we’re learning more every year.
+Here’s what we know so far about how autism spectrum disorder develops.

-- It’s partially based on genetic factors.
-We know this because if one child in a family is autistic, future children have a higher probability of developing the disorder.
+- Autism has a genetic component.
+We know this because when one child in a family is autistic, siblings have a higher likelihood of also being on the spectrum.
 Genetic testing can help with early detection.

-- It’s also based on environmental factors.
-The medical community suspects that prenatal environmental factors also play a part.
+- Environmental factors may play a role: The medical community suspects that prenatal environmental factors also play a part.

 - Boys are four times as likely to develop autism.
 They’re also diagnosed earlier on than girls.

 If you’re the parent of a young child, keep an eye on developmental milestones.
-Autism Speaks has put together a helpful roadmap to help you understand the early signs of autism, and how to reach out for help.
+Autism Speaks has put together a helpful roadmap to help you understand the early signs of autism, and how to find support.

 “Your pediatrician at Community will do a developmental test during your 9-12-month visit, and a specific autism screening at the 18-month or 2-year mark.
 But it’s never too early to ask questions,” says Dr. Palmer.